dreamchef/dendron-wiki-netflify/vault/Scrum.md

 id: phj7tw1tr5ejy57gby7ka3h
 title: Scrum
 desc: ''
-updated: 1654530812254
+updated: 1656535586023
 created: 1654530812254
 ---
-#software-development #paradigm
+#software-development

-framework for managing a process consisting of principles and practices
+framework for managing a process consisting of the following principles and practices

-# Philosophical principles
+# Principles
+A **user story** describes a part of the project requirements from the perspective of the target user:

-1. User stories: As a *user type*, I want to *action* so that *goal*
+"As a <*user type*>, I want to <*action*<> so that <*goal*>."

-2. Feature: service that fulfills a req/functionality
+A **feature** is a service that fulfills a requirement.

-3. Product backlog: prioritized list of user requirements used to choose work to be done in project
+The **product backlog** is prioritized list of user requirements used to choose work to be done in project.
+It is continuously prioritized, continuously granularized, and several high-priority items are worked on at any given time.
-	1. Continuously prioritized
-	2. Continuously granularized
-	3. Several high-priority items worked on at a given time

-# Human organization
+# Human Organization
-1. Sprint Team: small group of developers, usually 5-9 people; no roles or titles
+A **sprint team** is a small group of developers, usually 5-9 people; no roles or titles

-2. Scrum master: coach/project manager of sprint team
+The **Scrum master** is a coach/project manager of sprint team.

-3. Product owner: maintains backlog list, prioritzes work, provides guidance and vision on what to build
+The **product owner** maintains backlog list, prioritzes work, provides guidance and vision on what to build

-# Practices
-## Sprint:
-- time-controlled mini-project that implements a specific portion of the system
-- Max 30 days
-- Commit to work, do all, only that
-- Can take new work if entire team agrees
-### Phases
-1. Planning
-2. Daily standups throughout
-3. Grooming
-4. Review (with release)
-5. Retrospective
-### Backlog
-taken from the top of the product backlog
-## Grooming
-Revise backlog

-# Backlog
-A prioritized "stack" made up of epics and stories (subdivisions of epics).
-- Top-priority items (top of the stack), are planned and sprintable because they are highly granular.
-They can be actions, constraints, increments, dependencies, and desirements.
-- Mid-stack items are less granular, but still somewhat refined and well-understood.
-They can be desirements, opportunities, functionalities, depencies, and options.
-- Bottom-stack items are general intentions, hopes and dreams.
-They can be ideas or options.